First Visit: October 2018

 I heard that almost all the horses at pasture are mares.
 A stallion is mingled with them during the breeding season only.
 Today, a local livestock union is controlling the number of Kandachime horses in Higashidori Village.
 After World War Two, the demand for farm horses decreased as the farm work was gradually mechanized.
 At one time, the number of the horses was reduced to only nine.
 But thanks to the efforts by the local stock raisers, the number of them has increased to 25.

 The first time I visited Cape Shiriya, it was as if I had lived my life until that day only to visit there, only to see the sight.
 I am not exaggerating.
 But it is very difficult to explain.
 The Kandachime horses are adorable, but they are not the sole reason why I am drawn to this place so strongly.
 It is something indescribable, but it may have something to do with a sense of “attainment” brought about by actually stepping onto the northern fringes of Japan’s main island.
-If you visited this place yourself, you would understand what I mean.
-You go there yourself.
-That’s the only way I can communicate with you about this place.
+If you visited this place yourself, I think you would understand what I mean.